 Robert Poss (Sound Design) has performed and recorded with Rhys Chatham, Nicolas Collins, Ben Neill, Phill Niblock, David Dramm, Susan Stenger and Bruce Gilbert.
 In 1986, he formed the wall-of-guitars group Band of Susans, which Rolling Stone Magazine described as "adamantly arty, brainy, visceral and bracing."
 BOS released two EPs and five full-length CDs (all produced by Poss) before disbanding in 1995.
 In 2002 Poss released two companion solo CDs, "Distortion Is Truth" and "Crossing Casco Bay" on Trace Elements Records.
 Of his recent solo work, Tape Op Magazine writes “Guitar genius, drone meister … Robert Poss is the master of treated and manipulated guitars.”
 He continues to perform his guitar and electronics pieces in the U.S., the U.K. and Europe.

-Katie Dean (Company Manager + Graphic Design) received her BFA (Cum Laude) in Dance and Choreography from Virginia Commonwealth University.
+Katie Dean (Company Manager + Graphic Designer) received her BFA (Cum Laude) in Dance and Choreography from Virginia Commonwealth University.
 She specializes in branding and graphic design, and served as Education Director and Press and Marketing Director for a nonprofit arts organization for six years before joining Alexandra Beller/Dances in 2015.
-She is currently also the Marketing and Graphic Design Associate at HERE Arts Center in Soho.
 She has received instruction through the BAM/DeVos Institute of Arts Management Professional Development Program.
-In addition to her administrative work, she currently performs with several choreographers, including Kim Brandt, Julie Mayo Shannon Hummel/Cora Dance, Nadia Tykulsker/Spark(edIt) Arts, and others.

 Jenna Riegel (Performer) grew up in Fairfield, Iowa and holds an M.F.A. in Dance Performance from the University of Iowa.
 Jenna has performed in works by Tatiana Baganova, Carolyn Dorfman, Michel Kouakou, Gabriel Masson, Donald McKayle, Jennifer Nugent & Paul Matteson and Bill Young.
 In addition to Alexandra Beller/Dances, Jenna currently dances for David Dorfman Dance, johannes weiland and Tania Isaac Dance.
 Jenna is thrilled be performing with Alexandra Beller/Dances and is grateful to her family and friends for their unconditional love and support.